 - If you delivered a very large baby

-- If you needed anaesthetic at any point during labor
+- If you needed anesthetic at any point during labor

 How to deal with a hemorrhage

-Depending on the cause of the hemorrhage, you may need further massages to make sure your uterus is contracting properly or you may need medication to expel the reminants of the placenta.
+Depending on the cause of the hemorrhage, you may need further massages to make sure your uterus is contracting properly or you may need medication to expel the remnants of the placenta.

 - The best postpartum pads for those first weeks after delivery